Greater Muskegon Catholic Schools

 How does Greater Muskegon Catholic Schools spend its money?

 Greater Muskegon Catholic Schools directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Greater Muskegon Catholic Schools tax-deductible?